 Are you Pregnant During The Summer?

-Read Our Tips To Help You Stay Cool During The Hot Weather
+Read Our Tips To Help You Stay Cool While Pregnant During The Hot Weather

 How do you stay cool with a summer pregnancy?
-We look at how to survive the warm weather when you’re pregnant.
+We look at how to survive the warm weather when you’re pregnant in our summer pregnancy tips.

 Feeling The Heat!
-Being Pregnant Over The Summer
+Being Pregnant In The Summer

-Here are our tips to help you stay cool when you’re pregnant, so you don’t get too hot and bothered when it’s warm outside.
+Here are our summer pregnancy tips to help you stay cool when you’re pregnant, so you don’t get too hot and bothered when it’s warm outside.

 Read Our Tips To Help You Stay Cool When Pregnant:

-If you’re going out, seek out the non-alcoholic cocktail menu.
+If you’re going out in the evening, You don't have to stick to lemonade.
+Instead, seek out the non-alcoholic cocktail menu.
 They can be a fruity alternative to the real thing.

 Use Ice To Stay Cool

 Feeling hot?
-Short of getting in the freezer yourself, as tempting as it may be, ice lollies are a great way of keeping yourself cool and hydrated.
+Short of getting in the freezer yourself, as tempting as it may be, ice lollies are a great way of keeping yourself cool and hydrated when pregnant.
 They will also have the handy side-effect of helping with first trimester nausea.

 Add ice cubes to your water bottle first thing in the morning, to bring the temperature down even more